FavourOyewumi7/dlta-assignment/README.md

 # dlta-assignment

-query and mutate data from a MongoDB server through a graphql api Used the following tools
+query and mutate data from a MongoDB server through a CRUD graphql api Used the following tools

 Apollo-server-express